Jump to top menu Jump to main menu Jump to content

 Dr. Monique Bernsen has a PhD in Medical Biology and has been active in Molecular Imaging since 2004.
 In 2010 she was involved as co-chair in the realization of the AMIE facility, and since 2019 she is Head Operations and Daily Management of the AMIE Core Facility.
 You can always contact her for questions about the possibilities that AMIE offers for your research and for entering into collaborations.
 Our goal is to promote and enable the use of advanced preclinical imaging techniques in any way possible.

 Yanto Ridwan completed a BSc in Medical Biology (2007) at the Hoger Laboratorium Onderwijs in Rotterdam.
 He was appointed as an application specialist, with the main focus on optical imaging and microCT.
-His tasks include providing preliminary advice regarding the use of preclinical imaging modalities and he also provides technical support, application development, education, planning and maintenance of equipment.
+His tasks include providing preliminary advice on the use of preclinical imaging modalities, providing technical support and he is also involved in application development, education, planning and equipment maintenance.

 Our expertise